Obfuscation Based Privacy Preserving Representations are Recoverable Using Neighborhood Information: Experimental Evaluation

 \PAR{Discussion.} The results reveal that the proposed recovery method performs well even if the neighborhoods contain significant fractions of outliers. \cref{fig:qualitative_3d} and \cref{fig:qualitative_2d} further show that images generated from recovered points can reveal potentially private user content, which is particularly true for line-based obfuscations~\cite{speciale2019privacy,speciale2019privacy2d,lee2023paired}.
 The geometric constraints of parallel planes~\cite{geppert2022privacy} make recovery difficult, but neighborhoods with reasonable inlier ratios make the plane obfuscation also susceptible to the proposed recovery.
-The same holds for Coordinate Permutation~\cite{pan2023privacy}: neighborhoods with inlier ratios of 0.5 or more are enough to enable recovery accurate enough to reveal identifiable scene content.
+The same holds for Coordinate Permutation~\cite{pan2023privacy}: the additional step of estimating which coordinate was permuted brings in more noise into our method for recovering points.
+However, neighborhoods with inlier ratios of 0.5 or more are enough to enable recovery accurate enough to reveal identifiable scene content.
 The network described in~\cref{sec:rec_nn} can produce such informative neighborhoods even with its simple design.
 We expect methods in future works to improve the estimation of neighborhoods from descriptors, further highlighting the discussed vulnerability of obfuscation schemes.
+Future methods in de-noising the neighborhood graphs estimated from descriptor and/or geometry can help reduce the error in point position recovery.
+Similarly, more sophisticated inversion attacks that are robust to small noise in point positions can increase the privacy risk.